buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Section 3: A Library of Patterns
 --------------------------------

-_/* This section needs images.
-For now I’m focused on the content. */_

-In this section, which echoes the structure of Chapter 2, **I’ll explore a series of typical design patterns** that you might encounter and that you might also need to design.
+In this section, which echoes the structure of Chapter 2, **I’ll explore a series of typical user interface design patterns** that you might encounter and will almost certainly need to design.

 As with the previous chapter, **this is not an exhaustive list, rather it’s intended to focus on a subset of common patterns that exist**, highlighting the principle that patterns are useful in user interface design and need to be considered.
 There are many more design patterns available, as always, research is key.